stfc/xrootd-mon-to-Elasticsearch/fstream/README.md

 # xrootd-fstream-collector

-This script collects xrootd monitoring from UDP and send to Elasticsearch.
+This script collects UDP packets from XRootD servers containing transfer summaries and other information, and indexes them in Elasticsearch.

 ## Detailed description